Apple Watch Fall Detection Works After Man Collapses

 Rodriguez said he didn’t utilize the emergency service call option, but instead called his mother-in-law from the Apple Watch, who came over to turn off the stove and take her son-in-law to the hospital.
 Rodriguez was given a morphine shot to reduce his pain.

-9to5Mac says, the fall detection comes automatically enabled on Series 4 for customers elderly customers, and can be activated manually for everyone else.
+Website 9to5Mac says the fall detection comes automatically enabled on Series 4 for elderly customers, and can be activated manually for everyone else.
 The company warns “that some activity could be mistaken for falls with more active customers.”